0xAX/linux-insides/Interrupts/linux-interrupts-9.md

 ...
 ```

-Checks of the existence of the deferred interrupts performed periodically and there are some points where this check occurs.
-The main point where this situation occurs is the call of the `do_IRQ` function that defined in the [arch/x86/kernel/irq.c](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/kernel/irq.c) and provides main possibilities for actual interrupt processing in the Linux kernel.
-When this function will finish to handle an interrupt, it calls the `exiting_irq` function from the [arch/x86/include/asm/apic.h](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/include/asm/apic.h) that expands to the call of the `irq_exit` function.
-The `irq_exit` checks deferred interrupts, current context and calls the `invoke_softirq` function:
+Checks of the existence of the deferred interrupts are performed periodically.
+There are several points where these checks occur.
+The main point is the call of the `do_IRQ` function defined in [arch/x86/kernel/irq.c](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/kernel/irq.c), which provides the main means for actual interrupt processing in the Linux kernel.
+When `do_IRQ` finishes handling an interrupt, it calls the `exiting_irq` function from the [arch/x86/include/asm/apic.h](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/include/asm/apic.h) that expands to the call of the `irq_exit` function. `irq_exit` checks for deferred interrupts and the current context and calls the `invoke_softirq` function:

 ```C
 if (!in_interrupt() && local_softirq_pending())
     invoke_softirq();
 ```

-that executes the `__do_softirq` too.
-So what do we have in summary.
-Each `softirq` goes through the following stages: Registration of a `softirq` with the `open_softirq` function.
-Activation of a `softirq` by marking it as deferred with the `raise_softirq` function.
-After this, all marked `softirqs` will be triggered in the next time the Linux kernel schedules a round of executions of deferrable functions.
-And execution of the deferred functions that have the same type.
+that also executes `__do_softirq`.
+To summarize, each `softirq` goes through the following stages:
+ * Registration of a `softirq` with the `open_softirq` function.
+ * Activation of a `softirq` by marking it as deferred with the `raise_softirq` function.
+ * After this, all marked `softirqs` will be triggered in the next time the Linux kernel schedules a round of executions of deferrable functions.
+ * And execution of the deferred functions that have the same type.

 As I already wrote, the `softirqs` are statically allocated and it is a problem for a kernel module that can be loaded.
 The second concept that built on top of `softirq` -- the `tasklets` solves this problem.